Shanking the Ball (Tennis)

 Why do I keep shanking the ball?

-Shanks are usually a spacing problem — the contact point has drifted toward the throat of the racquet because footwork or timing put the body in the wrong position relative to the ball, not because of a flaw in the swing itself.
+Shanks are usually a spacing problem.
+This means the contact point has drifted toward the throat of the racquet.
+This is because footwork or timing put the body in the wrong position relative to the ball, not.
+This is because of a flaw in the swing itself.

 Related terms

-- Framing the BallFraming the ball means the ball contacts the outer rim of the racquet head instead of the string bed, usually producing a weak, unpredictable, and often mis-directed shot.
+- Framing the BallFraming the ball means the ball contacts the outer rim of the racquet head instead of the string bed.
+This usually producing a weak, hard to predict, and often mis-directed shot.

-- Mis-Hit CausesMis-hit causes fall into a small number of root categories — contact-point timing, footwork spacing, balance, and grip mismatch — and identifying which one applies is the fastest way to fix repeated mis-hits.
+- Mis-Hit CausesMis-hit causes fall into a small number of root categories.
+This means contact-point timing, footwork spacing, balance, and grip mismatch.
+This means and identifying which one applies is the fastest way to fix repeated mis-hits.

-- Contact Point DriftContact point drift describes an inconsistent contact location from swing to swing — sometimes in front, sometimes late, sometimes too close to the body — that produces unpredictable results even with a repeatable swing shape.
+- Contact Point DriftContact point drift describes an uneven contact location from swing to swing.
+This means sometimes in front, sometimes late, sometimes too close to the body.
+This means that produces hard to predict results even with a repeatable swing shape.

-- Late Contact (Tennis)Late contact means the racquet meets the ball behind the ideal contact point — usually behind the front hip — which robs the shot of pace, direction control, and spin.
+- Late Contact (Tennis)Late contact means the racquet meets the ball behind the ideal contact point.
+This means usually behind the front hip.
+This means which robs the shot of pace, direction control, and spin.

-- Balance Through ContactBalance through contact means the body's center of mass stays controlled and stable through the moment of impact, even while moving, allowing the swing to transfer its full power and direction into the ball.
+- Balance Through ContactBalance through contact means the body's center of mass stays controlled and stable through the moment of impact, even.
+At the same time, moving.
+This allows the swing to transfer its full power and direction into the ball.

 Related guides & benchmarks